AaltoSciComp/scicomp-docs/scicomp/git-annex.rst

 --------

 - `Video intro to git-annex, from Research Software Hour <https://www.youtube.com/watch?v=NKCBXOfyoyM&list=PLpLblYHCzJAB6blBBa0O2BEYadVZV3JYf>`__.

+- `DataLad <https://www.datalad.org/>`__ is a data-management focused interface for git-annex.
+This might be a better place to start.

 - **git LFS**  These two git extensions are often compared.  git LFS is created by GitHub, and operates on a centralized